 Hard to believe it now, but Kep was the ‘in’ destination on the Cambodian shore in the 60s.
 Nearly abandoned, it hasn’t recovered as much in recent times as Sihanoukville.
 It is still a great stop to see some abandoned architecture, like Bokor, but also to experience some essential Kep lifestyle.

 Your first stop should be for crabs!
 You’ll find the freshest crabs in the country here, so you can’t miss out on a meal of it here.
 If you don’t fancy crab, then any dish in the many seafood restaurants will do.
 You’ll want to make sure and pair your meal with the famous Kep peppercorns – there’s a pepper plantation in Phnom Voir, just outside the city, that’s worth visiting and all of the restaurants locally use the pepper in sauces and dishes.
 Absolutely delicious.

-For outdoors-y things to do, check out the trail that goes around Kep Mountain.
+For outdoor travel adventures, check out the trail that goes around Kep Mountain.
 It’s about 5 miles and well signposted.
 If you’re feeling lazy, though, stick to the beach – Kep Beach is the main strip.
 From Kep Beach you can also take a boat over to Rabbit Island, a super-quiet destination with wonderful white sandy beaches too.
+F

 If You Go

 To reach Sihanoukville, a good gateway to the rest of the shore area, you have a couple of options from Phnom Penh:

 Bus.
 It’s a four hour journey but thankfully the road is one of the better ones in Cambodia.
 Mekong Express and Sorya are two of several operators.
 Book in advance to ensure a seat.
 Approx US$4.50.

 Taxi.
 Reduces the trip to three hours but cost can range from US$30-40.
 There’s also the option to rideshare, which can be a little odd considering in Cambodia this means 6-8 people in one taxi.